NestoJosa/project-template-2/README.md

 - add the new remote repo to the newly created project
 - update the proxy in gulpfile
 - run npm install
+- update the readme.md: at least remove these instructions

 Bootstrap
 - the styles are hosted locally in order to implement modifications